cwthom/shinyhelper/README.md

 ```

-Note that as of shinyhelper v0.3.1, you can define `helper`s in dynamic UI elements as well!
-This opens up the option to display different helpfiles depending on current input settings, improving user experience.
-Thanks to those who flagged this issue and waited patiently for a fix!
+You can define `helper`s in dynamic UI elements as well, and have the help file rendered dynamically on the server side.
+This allows for :

+* conditioning which help file to show
+* defining inline content based on input settings

 ## Content